1

 Gray and Black Market Marijuana Enforcement Grant

-The program provides financial assistance grants annually to local law enforcement agencies and district attorneys through the local governments for the investigation and prosecution costs associated with unlicensed marijuana cultivation or distribution operations.
+The program provides financial assistance grants annually to local law enforcement agencies, tribal governments, and district attorneys through the local governments for the investigation and prosecution costs associated with unlicensed marijuana cultivation or distribution operations.
 By filling out the online portal application, Colorado County and Municipality applicants are opting into the grant program.
 Grant amounts will be determined by population formula.

 The grant program has four funding priorities: